Kyllingene/cramp/README.md

 # cramp
 ## Custom rust audio / music player

-The definining feature of cramp is that it's mine.
-I am only too glad to accept feature suggestions and pull reqeusts, but the whole reason I made this is to have unorthodox features in my own player.
+The defining feature of cramp is that it's mine.
+I am only too glad to accept feature suggestions and pull requests, but the whole reason I made this is to have unorthodox features in my own player.
 If there's a feature I don't need, I probably won't implement it.